CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 #### StatsD/Prometheus Integration (CodeTogether 4.2+)

-If you’d like CodeTogether metrics to be exposed to an external monitoring platform, please see [this doc](/on-premises/edge-server-technical-notes.md) for additional environment variables that must be configured in the container.
+If you’d like CodeTogether Live metrics to be exposed to an external monitoring platform, please see [this doc](/on-premises/edge-server-technical-notes.md) for additional environment variables that must be configured in the container.

 License details will be given to you by your CodeTogether Sales representative, and must be entered exactly as they are supplied with the identical punctuation and spacing.
 Be sure to use straight quotes around the `CT_LICENSEE` value.